|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Some questions remain about moisture quality at the surface, as the GFS doesn't show great low-level moisture in place through next Monday - maxing out in the low 60s.
 That could change, but honestly, it's just way too early to tell if next week will be a series of banner setups.
 It is something to watch though.

-As for the non-weather related factors influencing a storm observing expedition, I'm somewhat doubting that I'll be 100% ready to go if this early May event turns out to be a player.
+As for the non-weather related factors influencing a storm photography expedition, I'm somewhat doubting that I'll be 100% ready to go if this early May event turns out to be a player.
 I have a week of intensive work ahead of me, a family get-together this weekend (in Raleigh), - and (probably more significantly) a whirlwind of pending financial incomings and outgoings.
 My tax bill should be coming in less than I expected, due to higher-than-expected 2008 expenses and mileage.
 In fact I just talked to my accountant today, and the estimate he gave me was very encouraging!
 So, some chase funding should be available providing that a couple of outstanding invoices get paid on time.
 By the first week of May, I should have a better grasp on whether the money's going to be there, and if I'm able to hammer out some web projects ahead of schedule.
 I always try to go to the Plains leaving as little unfinished work back home as possible, just to make the trip more enjoyable by not having to worry about an incomplete project waiting for me when I get back.

 So even though next week holds some observing potential, the other uncertainties mean that for now, I'll leave the departure probabilities unchanged from the previous version.

-Based on the current outlook, this probability table charts the chance of the Plains storm observing expedition starting on a particular date:
+Based on the current outlook, this probability table charts the chance of the Plains storm photography expedition starting on a particular date:

 |2009 Storm Photography Expedition - Departure Date Probability as of April 20|